bigdawgbank/ie-bank/docs/Fullstack.md

 ---

-## Key Features and Benefits of BigDawgBanks CI/CD
+## Key Features and Benefits of BigDawgBanks CI/CD for Frontend/Backend

 - **End-to-End Automation**
   Both frontend and backend CI/CD pipelines are fully automated, reducing manual intervention and ensuring consistency.